fbpx

 To identify a bimodal histogram, it is essential to inspect the graphical representation of the data distribution visually.

-The presence of two distinct humps or modes, separated by a noticeable gap or trough, is a clear indicator of a bimodal pattern.
+The presence of two humps or modes, separated by a noticeable gap or trough, is a clear indicator of a bimodal pattern.

 Practical Applications of Bimodal Histogram